diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 ## J

+**Java 23**
+The latest version of the Java programming language and platform, continuing to evolve with modern features while maintaining backward compatibility and enterprise reliability.

+**Jenkins**
+An open-source automation server used for continuous integration and continuous delivery, enabling automated building, testing, and deployment of applications.

 **Jitter**
 Adding randomness to retry wait times to prevent synchronized retries from multiple clients.

 ## K

+**Kanban**
+An agile methodology and visual workflow management system that uses cards and boards to visualize work, limit work in progress, and maximize flow efficiency.

 **Keyset Pagination**
 A pagination method using values of the last item in the current page to determine the next page's starting point.

+**Kotlin**
+A modern, statically typed programming language running on the JVM, designed to be fully interoperable with Java while providing more concise syntax and enhanced safety features.

+**Kubernetes**
+An open-source container orchestration platform for automating deployment, scaling, and management of containerized applications across clusters of hosts.

 ## L

+**Last Write Wins**
+A conflict resolution strategy in distributed systems where the most recent write operation takes precedence, potentially leading to data loss if concurrent writes occur.

 **Layered Architecture**
 A traditional architectural pattern where systems are organized into horizontal layers with communication flowing through layers.
 Can lead to problems when services are designed 1:1 with features.